Kris-LIBIS/ruby-msg/README.md

 ## OST file and unzip

-Starting data with `78 9c` in `.ost` may be zipped by zlib.
+Starting data with `78 9c` in `.ost` file may be zipped by zlib.
 The condition to incur compression status is still unknown.

 It may be applied to:

-- Returned buffer from `getHeapFromMain` and `getHeapFromSub`
+- Returned buffer from `getHeapFrom`
-- Returned buffer from `getHeapBuffers`
+- Returned buffer from `getHeapBuffer`

 This is a zipped sample: